-- Additional funding has been allocated to the COVID-19 Emergency Relief Grant Fund.
-We are not accepting new grant applications and will continue to distribute funds on a first-come, first-served basis based on the applications we have already received.
+- The Maryland Department of Commerce is not accepting new applications for the Small Business COVID-19 Emergency Relief Grant & Loan Funds, and will continue to distribute funds on a first-come, first-served basis based on the applications we have already received.
 Please visit our FAQs for more information on disbursement.

 - If you have questions or concerns about these funds, please email email@example.com.

-- The Maryland Department of Housing and Community Development will provide $20 million in funding for entertainment venues and for the state's 33 designated Main Street Maryland communities and Baltimore City's 8 designated Main Street neighborhoods to support local businesses.
-The application period will close on November 20.
-For questions, contact email@example.com.
+- The Maryland Department of Housing and Community Development will provide a total of $35 million in funding for entertainment venues and for the state's 33 designated Main Street Maryland communities and Baltimore City's 8 designated Main Street neighborhoods to support local businesses.
+For questions, contact firstname.lastname@example.org.

 - The Maryland Nonprofit Recovery Initiative helps address revenue reductions and expense increases for nonprofits impacted by COVID-19.